PalisadoesFoundation/talawa-docs/docs/internships/outreachy/contribution.md

 To contribute to the our projects,

 1. Fork the repository by clicking on the fork button on the repository.
 This creates a copy of the repository to the application github account

-1. Clone the forked (copied) repository
+1. Clone the forked (copied) repository to have the project on your machine

-1. Follow the installation guide and install required depencies
+1. Follow the installation guide and install required depencies and be sure to check the versions of the packages the project uses.

-1. Go through the project and open an issue if you notice a bug pr feature you would want to be added.
+1. Go through the project and open an issue if you notice a bug or a feature you would want to be added.

-1. Once the issue is assigned to you,
+1. Once the issue is assigned to you, Create a new branch and make your changes to the project

-1. Create a new branch and make your changes to the project
+1. Open a pull request(PR) for your changes to be reviewed and merged if the PR is approved.

-1. Open a pull request(PR)
+Applicants should endeavor to read through the guidelines in our repositories before performing the above steps.
+Check our [getting started](docs/internships/outreachy/getting-started.md) page for more information about our repositories and where to find the guidelines to follow.